ningding97/ningding97.github.io/_pages/about.md

 #### Research
 My research spans the areas of natural language processing and machine learning.
-Currently I am working on scalable theories and methods for developing reasoning intelligence that balances exploration and learning.
-I am also interested in how general and specialized reasoners can facilitate scientific innovations.
+Currently I am working on theories and *scalable* methods for developing reasoning intelligence that balances exploration and learning.
+I am also interested in how specialized general reasoners can facilitate scientific innovations.